nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 [Read more about Trading and Market Restrictions](https://help.steampowered.com/en/faqs/view/451E-96B3-D194-50FC), or why you may be unable to trade or use the Market.

-#### Suddenly I'm logged out of the Steam Mobile App and not seeing authenticator codes, what do I do?

-Make sure the app is up to date on your phone and restart the app.
-This is a rare issue, that is commonly solved by restarting the app.
-Do not delete and reinstall the app.
-If you delete the mobile app from your phone, you'll need to reset your authenticator using [https://help.steampowered.com](https://help.steampowered.com).

 ####  Help!
 I sold or lost my phone and I can't log in anymore!
 What do I do?

 If possible, you should contact your wireless service provider and get a replacement phone with the same phone number.
 Steam will be able to send SMS messages to your replacement phone, and you will be able to recover your account as described below.

 If you no longer have access to your phone and don't have your recovery code, you'll need the assistance of Steam Support.
 Use the "Help me with my issue" button at the top right of this page to get help removing your authenticator.
 If you don’t have access to the email address that is currently associated with your Steam Account please provide [proof of account ownership](https://help.steampowered.com/en/faqs/view/40A0-8B4B-B54B-C51A) within your ticket.

-####  My authenticator codes aren't working!
+####  My authenticator codes aren't working

-If you are unable to log in using the authenticator codes:
-* Check the time on your phone and make sure it is accurate.
+If you are trying to enter an authenticator code and receiving an error, check the time on your phone and make sure it is accurate.
 The authenticator codes are generated using the phone's time, and if the time is off, the codes will be incorrect.

-* If you have more than one account with an authenticator, make sure you are entering codes for the correct account.
+If you have more than one account with an authenticator, make sure you are entering codes for the correct account.

-You can remove the authenticator from the account; see the section below on [authenticator recovery](#newphone).

 ####  Can I transfer my authenticator to my new phone?

 Yes, you can.

-To transfer your authenticator to a new phone, you'll need access to the phone number associated with your account (so we can send you a text message to confirm it's you).
+To transfer your authenticator to a new phone, you'll need access to the phone number associated with your account (so we can send you a text message to confirm it's you.)

-From the Steam Mobile app on your new device, try to log into your account.
-When the app asks for your authenticator code, select "Please help, I no longer have access to my Mobile Authenticator codes."
-Follow the steps the app provides and you can either transfer your authenticator to the new device or remove it from the previous device.
+On your new phone, install the Steam Mobile App and try to sign in to your account.
+When the app asks you to confirm your sign in via the app, select "I no longer have access to my authenticator."
+Follow the steps the app provides to transfer your authenticator to the new device.

 After transferring the authenticator, any new trades or market listings will be held for a couple of days to protect your items in case your authenticator is ever transferred by a malicious person.
 See our [Trade Holds FAQ](https://help.steampowered.com/en/faqs/view/34A1-EA3F-83ED-54AB) for more information about trade holds.